Vault Cloud Secures $22.5 Million Investment from the National Reconstruction Fund Corporation (NRFC)

 MEDIA RELEASE DATE: 19 December 2024

-Vault Cloud is the first cloud service provider to obtain the highest possible PROTECTED certification from the Australian Signals Directorate, ensuring the highest levels of security and compliance.
+Vault Cloud has undergone IRAP assessments for our PROTECTED SIG, PROTECTED Cloud, and SECRET Cloud environments, in accordance with the Australian Government Information Security Manual (ISM) requirements and industry best practice, ensuring security and compliance.
 Vault’s solutions are designed with physical, operational, and jurisdictional sovereignty, meeting the complex requirements of Australia’s most security-conscious organisations.

 Key Highlights of the Investment: